ub-math/exam_guides/docs/index.md

 Gradescope is where you will be submitting the exam for grading, (and also where you will go to see your score once the exam is graded).

 * Set up your Gradescope account following the instructions in this [guide to Gradescope](https://www.ubgradescope.info/){:target="_blank" rel="noopener"}.
 * Practice uploading to Gradescope.
-Your instructor will likely give you a brief assignment for practice.
+Your course instructor will likely give you a brief assignment for practice.
   Make sure you match each page of the file you upload to Gradescope with the appropriate question number.

 Here is a [short video](https://ub.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=1150706c-3572-452e-b34f-ac5b0149af2f){:target="_blank" rel="noopener"}